Universal quantum control by non-Hermitian Hamiltonian: State transfer in non-Hermitian two-level systems

-The performance of our protocol that lasts $2T$ can be evaluated by the population $P_n\equiv|\langle n|\psi(t)\rangle|^2$, $n=0,1$.
-Here the pure-state solution $|\psi(t)\rangle$ is obtained by solving the time-dependent Schr\"odinger equation $id/dt|\psi(t)\rangle=H(t)|\psi(t)\rangle$ with the non-Hermitian Hamiltonian $H(t)$ given by Eq.~(\ref{Ham}) or its Hermitian conjugate $H(t)\rightarrow H^\dagger(t)$.
-Figures~\ref{PopuTwo}(a) and (b) demonstrate the population dynamics of the system along the passage $|\mu_2(t)\rangle$ in the ket space.
-Figures~\ref{PopuTwo}(c) and (d) demonstrate the population dynamics for the evolution along the passage $\langle\mu_1(t)|$ in the bra space.
-To show significantly different patterns, the gain or loss rate $\gamma$ is set to be constant in Figs.~\ref{PopuTwo}(a) and (b), and assigned to be time-dependent in Figs.~\ref{PopuTwo}(c) and (d).
-It is straightforward to see that the full atomic population $P_0+P_1$ is not conserved during $t\in(0,2T)$, i.e., $P_0(t)+P_1(t)<1$, as indicated by the black dashed line with circles in Fig.~\ref{PopuTwo}.
-It is a clear manifestation of nonunitary evolution under dissipation.
-Yet the system state is restored to be normalized at the end of the passage $t=t_f=2T$.
-In other words, the population on the initial state can be transferred to the target state with a unit probability when $t=2T$, i.e., $|1\rangle\rightarrow|0\rangle$ and $|0\rangle\rightarrow|1\rangle$ along the passage $|\mu_2(t)\rangle$ in Figs.~\ref{PopuTwo}(a) and (b); and $|1\rangle\rightarrow|0\rangle$ and $|0\rangle\rightarrow|1\rangle$ along the passage $|\mu_1(t)\rangle$ in Figs.~\ref{PopuTwo}(c) and (d), respectively.
+The performance of our protocol that lasts $T$ can be evaluated by the population $P_n\equiv|\langle n|\psi(t)\rangle|^2$, $n=0,1$.
+Here the pure-state solution $|\psi(t)\rangle$ is obtained by solving the time-dependent Schr\"odinger equation $id/dt|\psi(t)\rangle=H(t)|\psi(t)\rangle$ with the non-Hermitian Hamiltonian $H(t)$ given by Eq.~(\ref{Ham}) or its Hermitian conjugate $H^\dagger(t)$.
+Figures~\ref{PopuTwo}(a) and \ref{PopuTwo}(b) demonstrate the population dynamics of the system along the passage $|\mu_2(t)\rangle$ in the ket space.
+Figures~\ref{PopuTwo}(c) and \ref{PopuTwo}(d) demonstrate the population dynamics for the evolution along the passage $\langle\mu_1(t)|$ in the bra space.
+To show significantly different patterns, the gain or loss rate $\gamma$ is set to be constant in Figs.~\ref{PopuTwo}(a) and \ref{PopuTwo}(b), and time-dependent in Figs.~\ref{PopuTwo}(c) and \ref{PopuTwo}(d).
+It is straightforward to see that the full population $P_0+P_1$ is not conserved during $t\in(0,T)$, i.e., $P_0(t)+P_1(t)<1$, as indicated by the black dashed line with circles in Fig.~\ref{PopuTwo}.
+It is a clear manifestation of nonunitary evolution by exchanging population with the environment.
+Yet the state of system is renormalized at the end of the passage $t=t_f=T$.
+In other words, the population on the initial state can be transferred to the target state with a unit probability when $t=T$, i.e., $|1\rangle\rightarrow|0\rangle$ and $|0\rangle\rightarrow|1\rangle$ along the passage $|\mu_2(t)\rangle$ in Figs.~\ref{PopuTwo}(a) and \ref{PopuTwo}(b); and $|1\rangle\rightarrow|0\rangle$ and $|0\rangle\rightarrow|1\rangle$ along the passage $|\mu_1(t)\rangle$ in Figs.~\ref{PopuTwo}(c) and \ref{PopuTwo}(d), respectively.

+The passage robustness against the parameter fluctuations can be demonstrated in Fig.~\ref{stable} by virtue of our error correction mechanism~(\ref{Globalf}).
+With no loss of generality, we suppose that $\Omega(t)$ and $\Delta(t)$ in Eq.~(\ref{ConditionInv}) have small deviations as

+with a perturbative coefficient $\epsilon$.
+One can verify that its adverse effect can simulate that induced by the initial-state deviations.
+In Fig.~\ref{stable}(a) without correction, the initial population on the state $|0\rangle$ is transferred to the state $|1\rangle$ with $P_1=0.857$ when $t=T$.
+In contrast, in Fig.~\ref{stable}(b) with correction, the population on the state $|0\rangle$ can be faithfully transferred to the state $|1\rangle$ at the end of the passage.
+This result indicates that the instabilities arising from control or initial-state deviations can be mitigated by our triangularization condition in combination with the dynamical correction.